-- 4601 When through no fault of the rider, a horse performs so poorly that it is impossible to fairly judge the rider's ability, a re-ride may be granted. - 4602 A re-ride must be requested prior to the lineup in a flat class or the last horse leaves the ring in an over fences class. - 4603 Only the coach of the rider, or the designated representative listed with show management of an Alumni rider, involved may request a re-ride.
-A judge may request a re-ride by consulting with show stewards.
-If the stewards grant the re-ride request, they will notify the rider's coach. - 4604 Although they may confer with show management and the judge, only the show stewards may grant or deny a re-ride. - 4605 If a re-ride is granted, it shall be judged as if the first ride never occurred.

-- 4606 If a re-ride is granted in a class in which riders compete individually, the re-ride shall take place after all other rides in that class have been completed. - 4607 If a re-ride is granted in a class in which riders compete together, see Rule 4305. - 4608 In the event of a horse problem in the pattern portion of a class, a re-test may be requested by a coach, steward, or judge.
-Judges will be consulted by the stewards to determine whether the re-test is necessary, and judges will determine the horse used for the re-test, from horses who have successfully completed the class.
-Stewards will convey this information to the coach and rider, and one coach will be allowed into the ring to assist rider in mounting and adjustment of stirrups.
-No coaching is allowed at this time.
+- 4601 When through no fault of the rider, a horse performs so poorly that it is impossible to fairly judge the rider's ability, a re-ride may be granted. - 4602 A re-ride must be requested prior to the lineup in a flat class or the last horse leaves the ring in an over fences class. - 4603 Only the coach of the rider, or the designated representative listed with show management of an Alumni rider, involved may request a re-ride. - 4604 Although they may confer with show management and the judge, only the show stewards may grant or deny a re-ride. - 4605 If a re-ride is granted, it shall be judged as if the first ride never occurred. - 4606 If a re-ride is granted in a class in which riders compete individually, the re-ride shall take place after all other rides in that class have been completed. - 4607 If a re-ride is granted in a class in which riders compete together, see Rule 4305. - 4700 Tack and Aids - 4701 Neither substitution of tack or aids nor addition of materials by exhibitors which could affect horse or tack shall be permitted unless approved by show management, or per Rule 1400. - 4702 Use of Whips and Spurs - A. Crops, whips, or bats may be carried only when specified by the Show Committee.

-4700 Tack and Aids

-- 4701 Neither substitution of tack or aids nor addition of materials by exhibitors which could affect horse or tack shall be permitted unless approved by Stewards, or per Rule 1400.
-In the event of tack breakage, the Stewards may stop the competition to fix and/or replace the tack.
-The rider may then resume the pattern/course where the breakage took place without penalty or the Stewards may grant a reride. - 4702 Use of Crops and Spurs - A. Crops, whips, or bats may be carried only when specified by the Show Committee.
 Crops etc. are not to be used prior to entering the ring.
 One or two disciplinary applications in the event of disobedience are sufficient.
-Stewards may rule that a rider be disqualified for improper use of a whip. - B. Spurs provided by the horse provider are permitted in Hunter Seat in Novice, Limit, Alumni, Intermediate and Open.
+Stewards may rule that a rider be disqualified for improper use of a whip. - B. Spurs provided by the horse provider are permitted in Hunter Seat in Novice, Alumni, Intermediate and Open.
 It is up to each horse provider to determine if they will allow spurs to be used on their horse.

-Spurs are allowed in Western Horsemanship in Rookie B, Level I and Level II and Alumni Western Horsemanship where non-roweled ball spurs are permitted when recommended by horse provider or their designee and approved by the show management.
-In addition to ball spurs, roweled spurs will be allowed in Alumni Horsemanship classes, Open Horsemanship classes and Open and Alumni Reining on the advice of the horse provider.
-Roweled spurs must not be "rock grinders" and must be Steward approved before the class.
+Spurs are allowed in Western Horsemanship in Novice, Alumni, Advanced, and Open Western Horsemanship where non-rowelled ball spurs are permitted when recommended by horse provider or their designee and approved by the show management.
 It is up to each horse provider to determine if they will allow spurs to be used on their horse.
-It is recommended that Western exhibitors provide their own non-roweled spurs.
+It is recommended that Western exhibitors provide their own non-rowelled spurs.

+In addition to ball spurs, rowelled spurs will be allowed in Open and Alumni Reining classes ONLY, on the advice of the horse provider.
+Rowelled spurs must not be "rockgrinders" and must be Stewardapproved before the class.